jasonlamkk/docker-jenkins-pipeline/README.md

 * having multiple children nodes attached to the CI server
 * or what we will demonstrate today: docker-ize everything and keep your CI tool slim

 **Jenkins** is an open source CI server which offers a simple way to set up a continuous integration and continuous delivery environment for almost any combination of languages and source code repositories.
 For beginners, it may be easier to understand if you treat it as a task scheduler.
-Anyone with basic Linux bash script knowledge you only need to  bash command.
+Anyone with basic Linux bash script knowledge you only need to  bash command ___Maybe that sentence is not that clear...
+I think there is missing word in it___.

 **Docker** is a software that performs operating-system-level virtualisation, known as **containerization**.